Kirksville High School: History

 The second Kirksville High School, constructed in 1899.

 While public education existed in Kirksville from at least the American Civil War era, there was no separate high school building until 1894.
 The first purpose-built high school building was not built until 1899.
 However rapid community growth soon necessitated the construction of a bigger KHS in 1914.
 This building, near downtown Kirksville, served the community well for over forty years.
 Post-World War II growth and influx of new citizens as well as the post-war baby boom, pointed out the need to plan for the future.
 As a result, in 1960 the current Kirksville High School was constructed.
 Its campus-style design was more conducive to expansions and remodeling, both of which have occurred through the decades, ensuring high school education without the high expense of yet another new building.
 The old Kirksville high school building, constructed in 1914 and located in the 400 block of East McPherson street, fell into disrepair after its discontinued use in the 1980s.
 Despite efforts to save it, the building was condemned in 2007 and razed in April 2019.

 Academics

 KHS participates in the Missouri A+ program.
-The school was once included on the bronze list of America's Best High Schools as judged by US News & World Report magazine.
+The school was once included on the bronze list of America's Best High Schools as judged by U.S. News & World Report magazine.